ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter21.md

 “Huh?
 Not at all.
 I’m fine,” replied Wèi WúXiàn.
 “Why are you asking about it?
 Are you worried that you might have injured me?”

-Then, he added, “To be honest, your techniques are really good.
+Then, he added, “To be honest, your techniques are really great.
 I was fully satisfied.”

 “When I woke up this morning, I examined your Golden Core vessel and noted that everything was perfectly fine, including your Golden Core,” said Lán WàngJī.

 He went on, “Since you had not mentioned it earlier, I thought that you had not sensed the Golden Core at all.
 So, I was worried that something was wrong with the Golden Core.”

 With a warm smile, Wèi WúXiàn said, “The Golden Core is not more important than you are to me.
-I first of all care about you, well, about us, I should say.”
+I first of all care about you; well, about us, I should say.”

 Lán WàngJī was stunned and slowly repeating Wèi WúXiàn’s words in his head, “The Golden Core...is not more important...than you are to me.”